Vyral/amy-wengerd/_posts/2019-08-02-can-our-guaranteed-sale-program-benefit-you.md

 {% include pullquote.html %}

-<br>The bottom line is we’ll strive to get you the most money out of your sale, whether it’s through a traditional channel, our Guaranteed Sale program, or our new instant offer program, your goals are our goals.&nbsp;
+<br>The bottom line is we’ll strive to get you the most money out of your sale, whether it’s through a traditional channel, our Guaranteed Sale Program, or our new instant offer program, your goals are our goals.&nbsp;

 If you have any questions or would like to meet with one of our seller specialists to learn the specifics of our program, please give me or my team a call today.
 We look forward to serving you\! &nbsp;